 Use of our Facilities by Outside Groups

-Our facilities are now available again for non-Christ Church activities are suspended through September 20.
-That includes all meetings, school activities, music recitals, and previously approved building requests.
-Building use requests for September 21 and beyond may be submitted.
+Our facilities are now available again for non-Christ Church activities.
+Building use requests may be submitted.
 Please note that if building use is approved, you will need to follow additional health and cleaning protocols.